EstherManriqueGlez/mar-marine-web-page/README.md

-# mar-marine-web-page
+# Mar Marina Web Page
-Mar Marine web page is a responsive design page, developed with Grid and Flexbox.
+Mar Marine Web Page is a responsive design page, developed with Grid and Flexbox.